-Liver, kidneys, spleen, testicles, sweetbreads, brains, pancreas, and eyes are all to be fed secreting organs.
+Liver, kidneys, spleen, sweetbreads, brains, pancreas, and eyes are all to be fed secreting organs.
 Note: while commonly confused with secreting organs, hearts, gizzards, stomachs, and lungs are to be fed as Muscle Meats.
 While yes, these are organs, they are part of the muscular system.

-We suggest starting with a small amount of liver and gradually increasing the amount over a period of a few days until you reach their recommended amounts.
+Start with a small amount of liver and gradually increasing the amount over a period of a few days until you reach their recommended amounts.
 Organ meat will cause your dog’s stool to become darker, but as long as it is well-formed this is ok.

-Once your dog is eating and handling a liver source well you can start to introduce the other secreting organ (OSO).
+Once your dog is eating and handling a liver source well you can start to introduce other secreting organs (OSO).

 After this base transition period, your dog should be eating at least 3 different protein sources, soft edible bones, liver and at least one other secreting organ.

 Kefir is a natural probiotic and bring many benefits to your dog’s bowl.
 Simplified: It is a natural gut soother and yeast fighter.

-Be sure to bring in important vitamins, minerals, and trace minerals through foods or whole food supplements.
+Be sure to bring in important vitamins, minerals, trace minerals and fatty acids through foods or whole food supplements.